httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Clear Text

-Unless sent over a secure channel (such as TLS), the information in the Cookie and Set-Cookie headers is transmitted in the clear.
+Unless sent over a secure channel (such as TLS), the information in the Cookie and Set-Cookie header fields is transmitted in the clear.

-1. All sensitive information conveyed in these headers is exposed to an eavesdropper.
+1. All sensitive information conveyed in these header fields is exposed to an eavesdropper.

-2. A malicious intermediary could alter the headers as they travel in either direction, with unpredictable results.
+2. A malicious intermediary could alter the header fields as they travel in either direction, with unpredictable results.

-3. A malicious client could alter the Cookie header before transmission, with unpredictable results.
+3. A malicious client could alter the Cookie header fields before transmission, with unpredictable results.

 Servers SHOULD encrypt and sign the contents of cookies (using whatever format